Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 5. Any student identified as an active part of the investigation is required to comply with every part of the process.
 Such students may not decline to participate in the process without good cause, as determined by the CSC President in consultation with the OCS Administrator.
 If a Respondent declines to participate in the process, the outcome will be determined without their input.

 6. The Respondent shall choose an Advisor from the members of the Community Standards Council, excluding the President, the Vice President when serving as President, the two Secretaries, and the Investigator.
 Should the Vice President be selected, the President shall assume the Vice President’s duties.
 If the respondent does not choose an Advisor within 24 hours of notice, then the President of the Council will appoint an Advisor for the respondent.
-The Advisor’s role is limited to informing the Accused concerning Community Standards Council procedures and answering any questions about those procedures.
+The Advisor’s role is limited to informing the Respondent concerning Community Standards Council procedures and answering any questions about those procedures.
 The Advisor is foremost a member of the Community Standards Council and does not represent the respondent.
 The Advisor shall not be present in Council deliberations and shall not vote on the disposition of the case.

 7. A pre-hearing committee shall be composed of the CSC President, the two Secretaries, and the Investigator.